MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-apps-troubleshooting.md

 - Make sure your app is supported:
   - Azure App Services - ASP.NET applications running on .NET Framework 4.6.1 or later.
   - Azure App Services - ASP.NET Core applications running on .NET Core 2.0 or later on Windows.
-  - Azure Virtual Machines (and VMSS) - ASP.NET applications running on .NET Framework 4.6.1 or later.
+  - Azure Virtual Machines (and virtual machine scale set) - ASP.NET applications running on .NET Framework 4.6.1 or later.
-  - Azure Virtual Machines (and VMSS) - ASP.NET Core applications running on .NET Core 2.0 or later on Windows.
+  - Azure Virtual Machines (and virtual machine scale set) - ASP.NET Core applications running on .NET Core 2.0 or later on Windows.
   - Azure Kubernetes Services - ASP.NET Core applications running on .NET Core 2.2 or later on Debian 9.
   - Azure Kubernetes Services - ASP.NET Core applications running on .NET Core 2.2 or later on Alpine 3.8.
   - Azure Kubernetes Services - ASP.NET Core applications running on .NET Core 2.2 or later on Ubuntu 18.04.